ArctosDB/documentation-wiki/_how_to/manage-collection-metadata.markdown

 **REQUIRED, change with DBA assistance**
 Changing to a value that conflicts with existing data may cause significant, widespread problems.
 Consult with the DBA team before changing.

 Select from the dropdown of choices.
 This specifies the format of catalog numbers for the collection.
-NOTE: Catalog numbers in integer format are preferred for ease of data discovery; see also <a href="http://handbook.arctosdb.org/documentation/catalog.html" target=_blank>Catalog documentation</a>.
+NOTE: Catalog numbers in integer format are preferred for ease of data discovery; see also [Catalog documentation]({% link _documentation/catalog.markdown %}).
 There are three options:

  * integer
  * prefix-integer-suffix